Visiting Assistant Professor of the Practice of Taxation

 Knowledge, Skills, and Abilities

-- Extensive knowledge in the field of disaster mental health.
+- Three years practice in the field of Taxation.

-For best consideration, please submit your application materials by September 1, 2020.
-Applications will continue to be reviewed until the position is filled.
+For best consideration, please submit your application materials by March 2, 2021.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

 The salary grade for the position is UC.